Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Toward AI-RAN

-\textbf{AI-RAN Orchestration Requirements.} Considering these requirements, the orchestration of AI-for/on-RAN requires (i) a holistic accounting of the underlying compute and networking resources, so as to dynamically track infrastructure availability; (ii) northbound \glspl{api} to AI and RAN developers, to expose available capacity with a high granularity and to enable submitting workloads to the system, thus enabling infrastructure monetization; (iii) an interface that allows operators to express requirements and intents for the AI-RAN orchestrator (e.g., priority level for \gls{ran} workloads, maximum latency for AI inference); (iv) a scheduling strategy that combines requests, intents, and available resources into actionable policies or allocations; and (v) a southbound interface that connects to the infrastructure for AI and RAN configuration and deployment, and also allows for preemption in case time-sensitive \gls{ran} workloads need to be prioritized.
+\textbf{AI-RAN Orchestration Requirements.} Considering these requirements, the orchestration of AI-for/on-RAN requires (i) a holistic accounting of the underlying compute and networking resources, so as to dynamically track infrastructure availability; (ii) northbound \glspl{api} to AI and RAN developers, to expose available capacity and to submit workloads to the system, thus enabling infrastructure monetization; (iii) an interface for operator requirements/intents (e.g., priority level for \gls{ran} workloads, maximum latency for AI inference); (iv) a scheduling strategy that combines requests, intents, and available resources into actionable policies or allocations; and (v) a southbound interface for AI and RAN configuration and deployment.
+This also allows for preemption for time-sensitive \gls{ran} workloads.
 Figure~\ref{fig:SMOS-arch-1} captures these requirements in the end-to-end architecture.